RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

         - Child is the client and instructs lawyer
         - Sui juris
           - Not to have the legal capacity to bring the proceedings
-          - Will often have a tutor, they may be ignored if doing something against client’s best interest
+          - Will often have a tutor, they may be ignored if doing something against client's best interest
         - Includes disabled people
     - The representation of children under the Family Law Act 1975 (Cth)
       - Parenting orders